triinlutsoja/FlyTravel/experience_log.md

 - I also realized that the search results should only include flights that have the desired number of available seats.
 Currently the search results include all matching flights regardless if there are any available seats.
 I might have time to address this later.
+- I chose not to reinvent the wheel with the seating plan, so I googled to find some out of the box solution.
+I found this: https://codepen.io/priteshchandra/pen/voZdgq.
+I hope I can make this work in my project to save precious time and finish the most important features in time.

 ### March 22nd
 - I realized that the user might want to use multiple filters at the same time so I need a new approach.
 I'm going